Analytic inference with two-way clustering: Inference on scalar expectations

+with the convention that $\phi_{\alpha}=1$ when $\se=0$.
 Remark that we simply replace the usual standard error $\se_u$ with the maximum of $\se_u$, $ \se_1$ and $\se_2$.
 An intuition behind this test is that the second (resp., the first) dimension of clustering may not matter.
 In such a case, it would be more natural to consider $\se_1$ (resp. $\se_2$) rather than $\se_u$.
 We then take a conservative approach by picking the maximum of these three standard errors.
-It turns out, however, that when $\widehat{\theta}$ is asymptotically Gaussian, our test is not asymptotically conservative.
+It turns out, however, that when $\overline{Y}$ is asymptotically Gaussian, our test is not asymptotically conservative.
 Our test is (potentially) conservative only in non-Gaussian cases, for which $\phi_{u,\alpha}$ may be asymptotically invalid.
+In the rest of paper, we do not discuss unilateral tests nor confidence intervals on $\theta_0$ (given by $[\overline{Y} \pm \, z_{1-\alpha/2} \, \se]$), but our results on bilateral tests below directly extend to them.